dotnet/dotNext/docs/features/cluster/raft.md

 Elimination of duplicate commands received from clients should be implemented manually because basic framework is not aware about underlying network transport.

 # Guide: How To Implement Database
-This section contains recommendations about implementation of your own database based on .NEXT Cluster programming model.
-It can be K/V database or something else.
+This section contains recommendations about implementation of your own database or distributed service based on .NEXT Cluster programming model.
+It can be K/V database, distributed UUID generator, distributed lock or anything else.

 1. Derive from [PersistentState](../../api/DotNext.Net.Cluster.Consensus.Raft.PersistentState.yml) class to implement core logic related to manipulation with state machine
     1. Override `ApplyAsync` method which contains interpretation of commands contained in log entries